Lambels/Lambels/README.md

 <h1 align="center">Hi 👋, I'm Patrick Arvatu</h1>
 <h3 align="center">Passionate, open-minded and outgoing learner.</h3>

+---
+**Im currently taking a break from open sourced programming for the next month during which I will:**
+- Learn about interpreters and compilers: https://craftinginterpreters.com/
+- Learn the ins and outs of git: https://git-scm.com/book/en/v2
+- Learn Algebra II, Trigonometry and (try to) Calculus
+---

 ## Currently:

 - 🔭 I’m currently working on [**newspaper**](https://github.com/Lambels/newspaper).